Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Introduction

+for integers $k \geq 2$ and $0 \leq l < \frac{k}{2}$.
+We call the induced fractal object $\F^3(k, D_{k, l})$ a layered fractal imaginary cube of degree $k$.
+As we are going to see, it is an imaginary cube \cite{algorithm, DBLP:conf/jcdcg/TsuikiT13}, that is, it is projected to squares along three orthogonal directions just as a cube.
+We call it layered because the digit set is arranged on parallel planes. $D_{2,0}$ is the set of vertices of a regular tetrahedron.
+Therefore, we can choose $\D_\SSS = D_{2,0}$ and the Sierpinski tetrahedron is the only layered fractal imaginary cube of degree 2.
+There are two layered fractal imaginary cubes of degree 3: $\F^3(3, D_{3,0})$ that we call the T-fractal, and $\F^3(3, D_{3,1})$ that we call the H-fractal (\cite{bridges1, DBLP:conf/jcdcg/TsuikiT13}, see Figure~\ref{fig5}(b, c)).
+The convex hull of the T-fractal is the octahedron T in Figure~\ref{fig2}(b), which is the convex hull of $\frac{D_{3,0}}{2}$.
+Similarly, the convex hull of the H-fractal is the dodecahedron H in Figure~\ref{fig2}(c), which is the convex hull of $\frac{D_{3,1}}{2}$.

+The H-fractal is distinguished by its six-fold symmetry, whereas other layered fractal imaginary cubes exhibit three-fold symmetries.
+Our main theorem (Theorem~\ref{mainth1}) reflects this difference of symmetries: Except for the H-fractal, a layered fractal imaginary cube of degree $k$ is projected to a set with positive measure if and only if the projection is done along $(a, b, c)$ for coprime integers $a, b, c$ such that $a+b+c$ is coprime to $k$, and the H-fractal has additional directions that correspond to extra symmetries.

-Because the IFS of a Sierpinski tetrahedron does not perform rotations, projected images of a Sierpinski tetrahedron are two-dimensional fractals generated by the same kind of IFS.
-For a set of points $D \subset \RR^n$ with cardinality $k^2$, let $\F^n(k, D)$ denote the fractal generated by an IFS of the form $\{f_d(x) = \frac{x + d}{k} \mid d \in \D\}$.
-A Sierpinski tetrahedron is $\F^3(2, D_\SSS)$ and its projected image by a projection $\varphi$ is $\F^2(2, \varphi(D_\SSS))$.
-Positively-measured fractals of the form $\F^2(k, D)$ are special cases of self-affine tiles which have been intensively studied from the 1990's \cite{Bandt1991, BandtGraf, Kenyon1992, Vince1993, Vince1995, LagariasWang, TilingBook}, and Kenyon proved in \cite{Kenyon1992} that for a four point set $\D = \{\mathrm{O, P, Q, R}\}$, the fractal $\F^2(2, D)$ has positive Lebesgue measure if and only if $p \vec{\mathrm{OP}} + q \vec{\mathrm{OQ}} + r\vec{\mathrm{OR}} = 0$ for odd integers $p, q, r$.
-Since projections of a Sierpinski tetrahedron have this form, his result characterizes the directions from which a Sierpinski tetrahedron is projected to sets with positive measures.
+We study measures of projected images through the theory of self-affine tiles.
+Positively measured fractals of the form $\F^2(k, D)$ with $\abs{D} = k^2$ are special cases of self-affine tiles, which have been the subject of extensive study since the 1990s \cite{Bandt1991, BandtGraf, Kenyon1992, Vince1993, Vince1995, LagariasWang, Chun-Kit2017,Fu2015,Su2022,Deng2023 }.
+For recent developments in self-affine tiles, refer to \cite{TilingBook}.
+Kenyon demonstrated in \cite{Kenyon1992} that for a four-point set $\D = \{\mathrm{O, P, Q, R}\}$, the fractal $\F^2(2, D)$ has positive Lebesgue measure if and only if $ r\vec{\mathrm{OR}} = p \vec{\mathrm{OP}} + q \vec{\mathrm{OQ}}$ for odd integers $p, q, r$.
+This result leads to a characterization of positively measured projections of the Sierpinski tetrahedron, which is consistent with the characterization provided by Theorem \ref{mainth1}.
+By extending Kenyon's proof concepts and utilizing the notion of projection of differenced radix expansion sets, we present a method for characterizing directions along which fractal objects are projected to sets with positive Lebesgue measures.
+Then, we apply it to layered fractal imaginary cubes.